Brutal Assault: 2014

 The nineteenth annual festival was held from Wednesday 6 August to Saturday 9 August 2014.
 It was headlined by Slayer, Amon Amarth, Satyricon, Venom, Bring Me the Horizon, Children of Bodom, Devin Townsend and Down.
 Three bands were announced but eventually had to be cancelled: Strife, Arsonists Get All the Girls and Gorguts (who were instead announced for Brutal Assault 2015).

+2024

+The twenty-seventh annual festival was held from 7 August to 10 August 2024.
+It was headlined by Architects, Behemoth, Emperor, The Dillinger Escape Plan, Testament, Satryicon, Carcass, Motionless in White, The Amity Affliction, Deicide, Spiritbox, Exodus, Jinjer, Baroness, Laibach, Hatebreed, and Abbath.